Retirement Homes in Sac County, Iowa

 - Odebolt Specialty Care

-Twilight Acres is a senior retirement home in Wall Lake, Iowa that can provide skilled nursing care and assistance to up to 56 senior citizens.
-It is located at 600 West 6th Street, Wall Lake Iowa 51466 zip code and includes amenities and services such as a memory care unit, 24-hour security, dialysis and transportation to outings.
+Twilight Acres is a retirement home in Wall Lake, Iowa that can provide skilled nursing care and assistance to up to 56 senior citizens.
+It is located at 600 West 6th Street, Wall Lake Iowa 51466 zip code and includes amenities and services such as a Alzheimer's care unit, security system, urinary catheterization and transportation to outings.
 Twilight Acres became licensed by Medicare to provide nursing care services on 01/09/2003 and accepts Medicare and Medicaid.
 License #: 165488.

 Nursing homes in other parts of Iowa